28 Up Against the Wall

 For this promising young talent of the athletic world, the warrior attributes of courage, sense of duty and simplicity were deemed as vital as fitness, strength and stamina.For many of them it offered more than they could hope for, outdoor activities without class distinction.
 Their compulsory uniforms hid their social differences.

-The grounds were adorned with statues of heroic figures.
-These represent the idealised qualities of physical perfection the Nazis wanted instilled in the youth and the power of the state.
 I could see them coming to life; shot putters, discus and javelin throwers.
 After burnishing them, whistling Wagnerian strains I moved on to pollarding the trees that dotted the grounds.
 In their earlier days their young limbs had become entwined with those of those budding leaders climbing hand over fist to the top.

 Their activities imitated those of war.
 Agility at climbing trees, swinging from one to another and running zigzag between them was essential to gird the loins of the potential guerrilla fighter.
 As was jumping from the ledges I cleaned onto a large canvas held by other students on the ground.
 Some of the highest ledges were very narrow.
 I myself could never have jumped from them.
 Some people have no head for heights.
 Not me.
 I have none for widths.